asifalam-thegr8/i_wonder/README.md

-# I just want to create new projects and upload it to guthub
+# I just want to create new projects and upload it to guthub and other socila media